stealth/crash/README.md

 ```

 which invokes *crashd* on the host 127.0.0.1 as user (probably "wwwrun" or whatever
-the webserver is running as).
+the web-server is running as).
-For pentesting or in emergency case, *crashd* has the `-e` option.
+For pen-testing or in emergency case, *crashd* has the `-e` option.
 If `-e` is used, it extracts the server key-file and the X509 certificate
 from the ELF binary file, which have to be appended before using `-e`: